kragen/derctuo/markdown/sentential-database.md

-In Prolog-style top-down search, this is kind of tricky, since you kind of have to guess which inference rules can match which patterns, but in Datalog bottom-up inference, there's no difficulty; each newly inferred sentence need only be matched against the premises of all the rules to see if it enables additional sentences to be inferred.
-This won't be nearly as efficient as Prolog, but that's fine.
-It's probably efficient enough for many uses just by brute force, and a little indexing on infrequent words should go the rest of the way.
+In Prolog-style top-down search, this is kind of tricky, since you kind of have to guess which inference rules can match which patterns, but in Datalog bottom-up inference, there’s no difficulty; each newly inferred sentence need only be matched against the premises of all the rules to see if it enables additional sentences to be inferred.
+This won’t be nearly as efficient as Prolog, but that’s fine.
+It’s probably efficient enough for many uses just by brute force, and a little indexing on infrequent words should go the rest of the way.